JJDoleweerd/EmbeddedFirmwarePractice/README.md

 Timer Delay Tutorial Project: A C based project designed for the Nucleo STM32F411RE board.
 Toggles an LED on/off every second.

 Timer Counter Project: Built in C to toggle an LED ON/OFF every 5 button presses of the embedded button on the board.
 Then replicated and successfully run on the Nucleo-STM32F401RE board.
+A delay could be useful to prevent accidental double clicks.

 Timer Interrupt Project: Description To Be Added